drakkan/sftpgo/README.md

 - Virtual folders are supported: directories outside the user home directory can be exposed as virtual folders.
 - Configurable custom commands and/or HTTP notifications on file upload, download, pre-delete, delete, rename, on SSH commands and on user add, update and delete.
 - Automatically terminating idle connections.
+- Automatic blocklist management is supported using the built-in [defender](./docs/defender.md).
 - Atomic uploads are configurable.
 - Support for Git repositories over SSH.
 - SCP and rsync are supported.